-The Institution of Chemical Engineers (IChemE) has accredited the chemical engineering degree at Master level.
-Accreditation is for a period of 5 years at Master Level, effective from the academic year 2015/2016 up to and including academic year 2019/2020.
+The Institution of Chemical Engineers (IChemE) has accredited the Chemical & Biopharmaceutical Engineering degree at Master level.
+Accreditation is for a period of 5 years at Master Level, effective from the academic year intake 2015/2016 up to and including academic year 2019/2020.